Dirtyloop/FakeEmailSender/README.md

 Application accept only NotBlank names and proper email addresses.

 ### Loggers
-There are two logging mechanism implemented in the application.
+There are two independent logging mechanisms implemented in the application.

 One (log4j2) to log general application events: `./logs/fakeemailsender.log`

-The second one is a simple self-made request logger to log all requests from REST API.
+The second one is a simple self-made request logger to log all requests from REST API: `./logs/requests.log`

+Log files will be created automatically with first entry.